Did you ever wonder why some people like cats more than dogs?

 Today we are going to look at the problem from a different angle.
 We will try to answer the question of why some people like cats more than they like dogs.

-I talked with fellow cat lovers and did some research on the Internet to gather opinions.
-Are you curious what I found?
+We talked with fellow cat lovers and did some research on the Internet to gather opinions.
+Are you curious about what we found?
 Let’s see what some cat people have to share.

 Why do people like cats more than dogs?

 Cats are low-maintenance.
-That’s the first things some cats lovers say as a reason why they prefer cats to dogs.
+That’s the first thing some cat lovers say as a reason why they prefer cats to dogs.
 And they are right, for the most part.